 - Once the Steam restarts, try running Civilization 5 again.

 - Try running Civilization 5 from its installation directory.

-- You should now see a message saying that certain files are missing.
-Write down the name of the missing file since you’ll need it for the next step.
-In most cases, the missing file should be d3dx9_42.dll, but it might be a different file on your PC.
+- Write down the name of the missing file.
+It should be d3dx9_42.dll, but can be a different file on your PC.

-- Navigate to DirectX directory and find the file that has the same name as the missing file from the previous step.
-In our example, the file should be d3dx9_42_x86 or d3dx9_42_x64.
-Keep in mind that these files can sometimes have a prefix before them such as Aug2009 or Dec2005, but don’t worry about that.
+- Navigate to the DirectX directory and find that file.
+In our example, the file should be d3dx9_42_x86 or d3dx9_42_x64 (these files can sometimes have a prefix before them such as Aug2009 or Dec2005).

-- Now you should see a list of files.
+- You should see a list of files.
 Locate the missing file, in our case that would be d3dx9_42.dll, and copy it to the Civilization 5 installation directory.
-Alternatively, you can double click the file and choose to extract it to the installation directory.

-That’s about it, I hope this article helped you to run Civilization V on your Windows 10 computer.
-If you have any comments or questions, just reach for the comment section below.
+We hope this guide helped you to run Civilization V on your Windows 10 computer.
+If you have any comments or questions, just reach to the comment section below.